dorsa-rh/PINN-Based-Model-Predictive-Control-with-Laguerre-Functions/README.md

 3. **Enhanced Constraint Handling:**
    Our controller explicitly incorporates **state constraints**, ensuring adherence to safety and operational limits, a feature not emphasized in the original implementation.

+4. **Disturbance Modeling in Simulation:**
+   Unlike the referenced work, we introduce **stochastic noise (disturbance) in the plant model** to simulate real-world uncertainties.
+This is implemented by adding Gaussian noise to the plant state outputs.

 ---

 ## 📊 Results

+Through extensive simulations, we demonstrate that our enhanced **NMPC framework** achieves superior **trajectory tracking performance** for multi-link manipulators.
+The integration of **Laguerre functions** and the **dynamic adjustment** of control parameters contribute to **reduced computational load** and **improved adherence to desired trajectories**.

 ### 🔹 Comparison of Different **Np** and **Nu** Configurations
 _This section highlights the impact of different prediction and control horizons on system performance._